![]() |

 company makes the deal after any necessary share sales.

-new trains or the bank pool.
+leases the smallest train from the new trains or the bank pool.

 with company credit plus any loans it is able to take out.
 This is a clarification from